mf4dhil/anime-api/README.md

 - Delete film data, genre, and studio

 ##### Get all data
-use the following list of routers to get all the data
+use the following list of endpoints to get all the data

 | Plugin | README |
 | ------ | ------ |